-- 1. Rationale.
+- (1) Rationale.
 This Rule highlights those elements distinctive to the Visual Arts program.
 These standards build upon the InTASC Model Core Teaching Standards, ISTE Standards, and Alabama Specific Standards.
 The standards are consistent with the Praxis Art: Content Knowledge Assessment and the current Alabama Course of Study: Arts Education.
-Implementation of the standards will be in the Alabama Continuous Improvement guidance. - 2.
-Program Curriculum.
-In addition to meeting Rules 290-3-3-.03, 290-3-3-.04, 290-3-3-.05, and 290-3-3-.20, the curriculum shall require coursework, key assessments, and field experiences in the following areas: - a.
-Art Competencies.
-The following basic competencies are essential to all visual arts teachers: - i.
-Studio Art Competencies. - ii.
-Art History and Analysis. - iii.
-Technical Processes.

-b.
-Teaching Competencies.
-The prospective teacher of visual arts must be able to connect an understanding of educational processes and structures with an understanding of relationships among the arts, sciences, and humanities, to apply art competencies in teaching situations and to integrate visual arts instruction into the total process of education.

-C. Unique Field Experiences, Practica, and Internship Placement Requirements.

-- i.
-Field experiences shall include placements in both P-6 and 6-12 visual arts classrooms. - ii.
-To the extent possible, field experiences should allow candidates the opportunity to practice visual arts. - iii.
+Implementation of the standards will be in the Alabama Continuous Improvement guidance. - (2) Program Curriculum.
+In addition to meeting Rules 290-3-3-.03, 290-3-3-.04, 290-3-3-.05, and 290-3-3-.20, the curriculum shall require coursework, key assessments, and field experiences in the following areas: - (a) Art Competencies.
+The following basic competencies are essential to all visual arts teachers: - 1.
+Studio Art Competencies. - 2.
+Art History and Analysis. - 3.
+Technical Processes. - (b) Teaching Competencies.
+The prospective teacher of visual arts must be able to connect an understanding of educational processes and structures with an understanding of relationships among the arts, sciences, and humanities, to apply art competencies in teaching situations and to integrate visual arts instruction into the total process of education. - (c) Unique Field Experiences, Practica, and Internship Placement Requirements. - 1.
+Field experiences shall include placements in both P-6 and 6-12 visual arts classrooms. - 2.
+To the extent possible, field experiences should allow candidates the opportunity to practice visual arts. - 3.
 Although not required, the practicum experience can be at either the P-6 level or 6-12 level.
-Experiences should deepen candidate understanding and ability in visual arts education. - iv.
+Experiences should deepen candidate understanding and ability in visual arts education. - 4.
 Internship shall be split between K-6 and 6-12 grades unless a practicum experience and/or at least three field experiences have been completed at the other level.